mhuerster/basic_activerecord_challenge/README.md

 ## Running the Challenge
 After you've run `bundle install`, run the challenge like so

 ```
-ruby -rminitest/pride bookings.rb
+rspec rentals_spec.rb
 ```

 There's a lot of failing tests, but don't be overwhelmed.
-Work through them one at a time. -->
+Work through them one at a time.